learn-co-curriculum/java-visualizer-and-memory/README.md

 will appear to indicate that you successfully set a breakpoint on that line:

 ![set-breakpoint](https://curriculum-content.s3.amazonaws.com/java-mod-1/java-visualizer-and-memory/set-breakpoint.png)

+Note: If you accidentally set the breakpoint on the wrong line, or no longer need the breakpoint, click the red dot to remove it.

 Now that we have set a breakpoint, let's run this program in debug mode.
 To do so, click the little green bug next to the run button in the upper right of the